vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 Foreign influence may also account for another exceptional phenomenon in ancient and classical North India: the installation of human effigies within holy space, i.e. a temple.
 Although one indigenous example of a statue gallery has been found, this cave at Nāṇeghāt. differs substantially, as we have argued, from what the Kus.āṇa kings had made for themselves.
 The devakulas at Māt. and Surkh Kotal are sui generis.

-Finally the aid. ¯uka and ed. ¯uka.
-The latter, if not a pejorative for a Buddhist st¯upa, is nearly as elusive as the former.
-In both cases we should think of vertical, elongated or needle-like constructions, mostly of brick (in which one could see an echo of the Vedic citi), combined with one or more yas.t.is, round or square pillars or poles, raised by way of a commemorative columṇThe general Hindu reluctance to connect it with actual remains of the dead rendered it futile: being neither temple nor relic sanctuary there were not enough incentives to construct, worship and maintain it; the Hindu funerary monument or aid. ¯uka never really came off the ground.
-The only specimen recognized as such by some scholars is the one preserved in Ahicchatra, where no mortuary deposits seem to have been found (for this we reserve the word ‘aid. ¯uka’), but this identification is spurious.
-The aid. ¯uka of the Vis.ṇudharmottarapurāṇa is a hybrid product of śāstric imagination, calqued on a Buddhist example.
+Finally the aid. ūka and ed. ūka.
+The latter, if not a pejorative for a Buddhist stūpa, is nearly as elusive as the former.
+In both cases we should think of vertical, elongated or needle-like constructions, mostly of brick (in which one could see an echo of the Vedic citi), combined with one or more yas.t.is, round or square pillars or poles, raised by way of a commemorative columṇThe general Hindu reluctance to connect it with actual remains of the dead rendered it futile: being neither temple nor relic sanctuary there were not enough incentives to construct, worship and maintain it; the Hindu funerary monument or aid. ūka never really came off the ground.
+The only specimen recognized as such by some scholars is the one preserved in Ahicchatra, where no mortuary deposits seem to have been found (for this we reserve the word ‘aid. ūka’), but this identification is spurious.
+The aid. ūka of the Vis.ṇudharmottarapurāṇa is a hybrid product of śāstric imagination, calqued on a Buddhist example.

-The remains of an ed. ¯uka seem to have been preserved at site T in Mansar, where ashes have been found (hence our reference to it as ‘ed. ¯uka’) and a sub terranean brick shaft was excavated, but where there is no longer a column above the ground.
+The remains of an ed. ūka seem to have been preserved at site T in Mansar, where ashes have been found (hence our reference to it as ‘ed. ūka’) and a sub terranean brick shaft was excavated, but where there is no longer a column above the ground.
 With the help of some Gandhāra reliefs we have made an attempt to visualize a structure that possibly once stood on top of the burial shaft and which to contemporaries may have been a ‘stab of pain’ (śokaśalya), reminding them of one of the great (wo)men of their age.

 99 Cf. Irwin 1980, 12:

-In my first lecture—entitled The St¯upa and the Cosmic Axis: the archaeological evidence [not available to this author]—it was shown that the primary component of the early st¯upa had been an axial pillar of wood.
+In my first lecture—entitled The Stūpa and the Cosmic Axis: the archaeological evidence [not available to this author]—it was shown that the primary component of the early stūpa had been an axial pillar of wood.
 In the earliest stage, this pillar had not been erected simply to mark the centre of the mound: it had taken structural precedence over the raising of the mound itself, the latter serving as an envelope to enclose it.
-Later, when earthen st¯upas were superseded by more permanent structures in brick or stone, the axial function of the original type of monumental pillar was taken over by a comparitively slender pole or staff (yas.t.i) bearing one or more umbrellas at its summit.
+Later, when earthen stūpas were superseded by more permanent structures in brick or stone, the axial function of the original type of monumental pillar was taken over by a comparitively slender pole or staff (yas.t.i) bearing one or more umbrellas at its summit.